Site logo

 Secondary dimension >>> Acquisition >>> Source/Medium

-4) Website engagement
+4) Website Engagement

-You should pair web traffic with onsite engagement to see how people engage with your content once they land on your website.
+You should pair web traffic with onsite engagement to see how people engage with your content once they land on your affiliate marketing website.
 After all, if people immediately bounce away, then you can’t count that as meaningful web traffic.

 How to find this in Google Analytics: